SERVICES

 Our digital app consists of an easy-to-use planning and advice component that allows you to plan for your individual goals within your unique circumstances.

-Our Automatic Inflation Management (AIM) benefit helps protect your policy against inflation by increasing your premium and cover each year.
+Our Value Protection Benefit helps protect your policy against inflation by increasing your premium and cover each year.
 You can choose to increase your premium yearly between 5-10% to protect your savings against inflation.

 What is the Smoothed Bonus Fund?